michaelmosmann/silk/userguide/intro.md

 ## <a id="data"></a>Data Types
-Silk is a data driven framework.
+Silk is a data driven library.
 All data is modeled as immutable value objects.

 ### Represent Any Type Uniform
 The most important one is `Type` that is a generic form of `Class`.
 It is used to construct all type descriptions.
 Here some examples: